Madness (Guy Sebastian album): Singles

 "Like a Drum" was released as the lead single from Madness on 25 October 2013.
 Debuting at number four, it became Sebastian's 12th top ten single in Australia, and his tenth to reach the top five.
-The song spent ten weeks in the top ten and was certified 4× platinum.
-It peaked at number 13 in New Zealand and was certified gold there.
+The song spent ten weeks in the top ten and was certified 5× platinum.
+It peaked at number 13 in New Zealand and was certified platinum there.
 The song also reached number 20 on the Billboard Dance Club Chart and 49 on the Swedish charts.
 It reached platinum certification in Sweden.

 "Come Home with Me" was released as the second single on 8 August 2014.
 It peaked at number 13 and was certified platinum.

 "Mama Ain't Proud" (featuring 2 Chainz) was released as the third single on 17 October 2014 and peaked at number 17 and achieved gold certification.

 "Linger" (featuring Lupe Fiasco) was released as the fourth single in early December, 2014.
 It also reached number 17 and platinum certification.